 No animal deserves to be treated inhumanely but considering the way pigs are treated with respect to their mental capacity, it seems inconceivable that we allow this to happen.
-Pigs, specifically breeding sows take my number one spot for the most abused animal in factory farming systems (there are close contenders).
+Pigs, specifically breeding sows take my number one spot for worse off animal in factory farming systems (there are close contenders).
 What they endure would be considered mental and physical torture were it applied to humans.
-I would challenge any person with even a shred of empathy to learn how pigs are treated and see this any other way.
+I would challenge any person with even a shred of empathy to learn how pigs are treated in intensive systems and see this any other way.
 You are welcome to learn more via: https://www.ciwf.org.uk/farm-animals/pigs/pig-welfare or simply make the change to buy ethically raised pork.
 See the Compassion (CIWF) buying guide https://www.ciwf.org.uk/your-food/meat-poultry/pork-and-bacon

 The key message is to buy pork with extreme caution.
 A lot of pork is intensively farmed, 60%+ in the UK and higher in the EU.
-Read the labels, look for organic, free range, outdoor bred or reared.
+Read the labels, there are a lot of good pork producers, so look for organic, free range, outdoor bred or reared.
 Buy UK pork – UK laws are tighter and better regulated than the EU.

 I will also publish posts with ideas to replace pork products as I know a bacon sandwich is hard to give up!

 P.S.
 Remember pork means – Pork and all pork products (bacon, sausages, ham, salami etc.)